yeahiasarker/pybroadcast/README.md

 Usage :
  - Assign you local address .
   For linux : Open up your terminal .
-Type "ifconfig" Find wlan0 for wifi network and eth0 for broadband servcies For windows : Open up your cmd.
-Type "ipconfig"  Find wlan0 for wifi network and eth0 for broadband servcies
+Type "ifconfig" Find wlan0 for wifi network and eth0 for broadband servcies.
+Copy the inet address for ipv4 and  inet6 for ipv6.
+  For windows : Open up your cmd.
+Type "ipconfig"  Find wlan0 for wifi network and eth0 for broadband servcies.
+Copy the inet address for ipv4 and  inet6 for ipv6.
 - Assign a port number.
 The default is 1111
 - Now run the program with python3